 There are various types of nuisance parking.
-Depending on which category they fall into, can usually either be reported to the police or the local authority.
+Depending on which category they fall into, can usually either be reported to the police or your local authority.

-Illegal can be reported direct to the police, either online or on the phone via 101.
+You can report illegal parking to the police, either online or on the phone via 101.
 This includes parking:

 Other types of illegal parking should be reported to your local council, including parking:

 - Over a dropped kerb

 - On a pedestrian crossing

 - In spaces reserved for Blue Badge holders